Fruit Leather Roll-ups Are Healthy & Fun To Make Preserving Apples Delicious!

 In preserving all the fresh apples my aunt shared with us, I decided to make fruit leather roll ups.
 It was easy! #TexasHomesteader

-About a couple of hours later I checked on progress & rotated the trays to make sure everything dried evenly.
+After a couple of hours I checked on the drying progress & rotated the trays to make sure everything dried evenly.

 Whatever your conditions are – you want to dry it until it’s no longer tacky.
 And if applesauce sticks to a finger when you test it for dryness or it feels overly sticky, it’s not dry – give it a little more time.

-After my leather was dry I brought the dehydrator back inside and left the trays loaded with leather inside overnight and allowed it to further air dry.
+After my leather was dry I turned off the dehydrator but left the trays loaded with leather inside overnight to allow it to further air dry.
 I wanted to make sure it was totally dry before rolling everything up.

 The next morning I cut the fruit leather into strips and gave some to RancherMan to try.
 He said it was delicious.